truenas/documentation/content/GettingStarted/Configure/FirstTimeLogin.md

 {{< trueimage src="/images/SCALE/Login/FirstTimeLoginInstallOpt3SCALE.png" alt="SCALE Login Set Up Authentication Method" id="SCALE Login Set Up Authentication Method" >}}

 Select either the **Administrative user** or **Root user (not recommended)** option, then enter the password to use with that user.

-If you choose **Root user (not recommended)** as the TrueNAS authentication method, go to the **Credentials > Users** screen and [create the admin account]({{< relref "ManageLocalUsersSCALE.md" >}}) immediately after you enter the UI.
-Enter the admin user name and password, make sure the password is enabled, and click **Save**.
-After setting up the admin user, click on the root user and then click **Edit**.
-Disable the root user password and then click **Save**.
-This brings the system into compliance with FIPS system security-hardening standards.

 ### Troubleshooting Accessing the Web UI
 If you cannot remember the administrator password to log in to the web interface, connect a keyboard and mouse to the TrueNAS system and open the [Console Setup menu]({{< relref "ConsoleSetupMenuScale.md#changing-the-root-password" >}}) to reset the administrator account password.